Derived categories of (one-sided) exact categories and their localizations: Derived categories of deflation-exact categories

-\begin{remark} In a right exact category, it is not necessarily true that an object $I$ is injective if all inflations $I\rightarrowtail X$ are sections.
-Indeed, the proof of proposition \ref{proposition:ProjectiveCharacterizations} cannot be dualized as axiom \ref{L2} is not guaranteed.
+\begin{remark} In a deflation-exact category, it is not necessarily true that an object $I$ is injective if all inflations $I\rightarrowtail X$ are coretractions.
+Indeed, the proof of proposition \ref{proposition:ProjectiveCharacterizations} cannot be dualized as axiom \ref{L2} is not guaranteed. \end{remark}

-An explicit example can be constructed from example \ref{example:ExtensionClosedButNotExact}.
-Indeed, consider the full and additive subcategory $\FF$ of $\UU$ generated by $S(1),P(2),P(3), S(2),$ and $S(3)$.
-The category $\FF$ inherits a right exact structure from $\UU$.
-The object $S(2)$ is not injective in $\FF$, but all inflations starting at $S(2)$ are corectractions. \end{remark}